Re-Elect Leslie Beggs

 fiscal report

-Hired a new open-minded chancellor who has restructured and streamlined the district’s administrative structure.
+Hired a chancellor who has revamped and streamlined the district’s administrative structure, and who continues to make sensible adjustments in management structure.

 Read more